 The same replacement can be done for the other summand in the top three arrows on the right of Figure~20, since the same argument applies with $D$ in place of $C$.

 Before recording the result of this transformation, we observe another transformation that can be performed on a disjoint part of Figure~20.
-In the lower left part, we have three isomorphisms of the form $\xi\otimes1_A$, where $\xi$ involves $B$, $C$, and $D$.
-Preceding those three isomorphisms in clockwise order is a $\gamma^\otimes$ that moves $A$ from the left to the right without affecting the part that involves $B$, $C$, and $D$.
-By naturality of $\gamma$, we can, without changing the composition of these isomorphisms, move $A$ to the other side of the $B$, $C$, and $D$ part after the other three isomorphisms rather than before.
+In the lower left part, we have three morphisms of the form $\xi\otimes1_A$, where $\xi$ involves $B$, $C$, and $D$.
+Preceding those three morphisms in clockwise order is a $\gamma^\otimes$ that moves $A$ from the left to the right without affecting the part that involves $B$, $C$, and $D$.
+By naturality of $\gamma$, we can, without changing the composition of these morphisms, move $A$ to the other side of the $B$, $C$, and $D$ part after the other three morphisms rather than before.

 The equivalent form of VII obtained by these transformations is shown in Figure~21.